rdimaio/13CAD/README.md

 the count of tetras, pyramids and hexas respectively, to speed up mainwindow rendering (because it has the number already and doesn't have to resize at each iteration)
+- Go through all the comments that say "debug", work on them and remove them
 - Right now we have an actor and mapper for each cell, but maybe this is how it should be:
 ```
 // ONLY ONE ACTOR, ONE MAPPER, AND ONE READER. (reader is only needed for stl)